-1996—David Jackson, founder of Adaptive Computing, envisioned intelligent compute-management software that would enable multiple computers to work together intelligently, using software would enable organizations to fully understand, control, and optimize their valuable compute resources.
+1996—David Jackson, founder of Adaptive Computing, envisioned intelligent compute-management software that would enable multiple computers to work together intelligently, using software that would enable organizations to fully understand, control, and optimize their valuable compute resources.
 The initial fruition of the envisioned management technology was Maui Scheduler, which began with the basic abilities to manage when workload requests were processed, which workloads should be given higher priority, and how to share resources fairly according to defined rules.
 This solution became the foundation for more than a thousand client sites worldwide.

-2007—Cluster Resources’ revenue begins to shift more broadly between two industry sectors—the emerging datacenter automation and cloud-computing markets and the high-performance-computing (HPC) market, where Moab Cloud technology had become the de facto standard for leadership sites.
+2007—Cluster Resources’ revenue begins to shift more broadly between two industry sectors—the emerging datacenter automation and cloud-computing markets and the high-performance-computing (HPC) market, where Moab technology had become the de facto standard for leadership sites.
 This shift in sales between the two markets signaled a significant transformation in the way large commercial enterprises were addressing their changing IT needs.

 2009—With customer demands and opportunity from the cloud-computing and datacenter automation sector now outpacing that from the HPC market, Cluster Resources Inc. completed its transformation with its name change to Adaptive Computing Enterprises Inc. and began operating under the corporate brand Adaptive Computing™, which more accurately reflects the company’s expanded focus.